ppraveentr/MobileCore/README.md

 ## Contributing

-Bug reports and pull requests are welcome.
+Bug reports and pull requests are most welcome.

 ## License

 MobileCore is released under the MIT license.
 See LICENSE for details.

-#### Note
-MobileCore architecture is still under evolution.
+#### Note: The architecture is still under evolution.